eTextile/Lulu/Hardware/README.md

 We have been experiencing a new way to hand solder the LED on the edge of the PCB but it is still not so handy to do it manually.
 Custom tooling will be designed and tested to help in that soldering process.

+## Release notes
-## Lulu 2.1.2
+### Lulu 2.1.2
 	Initial release

-## Lulu 2.1.3
+### Lulu 2.1.3
-	Clearance of top and bottom ground plane have been Increased to avoid shortcuts due to the board edge cut to close.
+	Clearance of top and bottom ground plane have been increased to avoid shortcuts due to the board edge cut to close.
 	Resistor R2 have been flipped and the brass tube soldering pad moved.
-	Brass tube soldering pad have been updated to be connected to the ground plane.
+	Updated brass tube soldering pad to be connected to the ground plane, (thermal inertia during brass tube assembling? will see).

-TODO
-Improving connectivity master slave.
+	Increased size of sewing holes (not eTextile connectors!).
+	Increased board size by ... mm
+	Reorganized eTextile connectors order, this is more convenient for many purposes.

 Lulu-star have three connections.
 - [+] 3.3 to 5 Voltes
+- [-] GND
 - [PWM] I/O PIN
-- [-] GND

 ![alt tag](https://raw.githubusercontent.com/eTextile/Lulu/master/docs/pictures/footprint_connection.jpg)